-As you might have realized by now, Sedona’s lack of available space has resulted in a lot of short, interconnected trails that can be sequenced any way you want.
+As you might have realized by now, a lack of available space in Sedona has resulted in a lot of short, interconnected mountain bike trails that can be sequenced any way you want.
 Some of those combinations yield phenomenal results.
 My favorite loop in the Dry Creek area consists of Chuckwagon, Mescal, and Canyon of Fools—which you’d be a fool to miss.

 Chuckwagon stands out because it’s one of the few longer trails in Sedona.
 It playfully winds through slickrock washes and pinyon forests for 5.5 miles before reaching a glorious amphitheater where the Mescal Trail starts.
 You ride along the base of Mescal Mountain—a massive sandstone butte—largely on slickrock.
 As the trail rounds the butte, the view of Boynton Canyon will make you stop dead in your tracks.

 Finally, connect to Canyon of Fools to reach a narrow and extremely deep wash banked with 15-feet walls.
 It’s not a long section of trail, but you can ride up and down the walls like a madman.
 Just thinking about it makes me giddy.
 All in all, this is a classic loop packed with diverse terrain, incredible views and just enough tricky spots to make an intermediate rider break a good sweat.